nlgcat/reproweb/README.md

 The ReproHum projects aims to define, measure, and improve reproducibility in the field of Natural Language Processing.
 The project is funded under [EPSRC grant EP/V05645X/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V05645X/1).
 Reproducibility is one of the cornerstones of scientific research yet experimentla results for NLP systems are seldom reproduced.
 Even when they are, results tend to be worse than in the original publication.

 The ReproHum project aims improve the current reproducibility situation in NLP.
 The main goals are:
+* Diagnose the extent of the reproducibility problem in NLP and identify barriers to carrying out replication work.
-1. Develop a methodological framework from testing the reproducibility of human evaluations in NLP.
+* Develop a methodological framework for testing the reproducibility of human evaluations in NLP.
-2. Design then perform a multi-lab study where partner labs reproduce human evaluation results from the last 10 years, covering a variety of areas within NLP.
+* Design then perform the ReproHum multi-lab study where partner labs reproduce human evaluation results from the last 10 years, covering a variety of areas within NLP.
+In addition, continue the ReproGen shared task.
-3. Provide guidance on reproducibility to the NLP community and build a concensus within the community on how NLP as a field can continue to improve in this regard.
+* Provide guidance on reproducibility to the NLP community and build a concensus within the community on how NLP as a field can continue to improve in this regard.

 ## Organisers